apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types_continued.md

 course.learningBasicTypes = true;
 ```

-What this question mark does is tells TypeScript that the property doesn't necessarily have to exist on the `course` object (it can be undefined), but if it does exist, it must be a boolean.
+What this question mark does is tell TypeScript that the property doesn't necessarily have to exist on the `course` object (it can be undefined), but if it does exist, it must be a boolean.

 ## Arrays {#arrays}